checkdigit/jest-config/README.md

 #### .env

-The .env file is automatically loaded via `process.loadEnvFile()` (available in Node 20.12+).
+The project `.env` file is automatically loaded via `process.loadEnvFile()` (available in Node.js 20.12 or later).

 ### Example

 #### ESM `package.json`

-Note: this requires NodeJS v20.11 or later.
+Note: this requires Node.js v20.11 or later.

 ```jsonc
 {